Skip to main content

 Email

-I always sort of feel sorry for a film like Adam Elliott's Memoir of a Snail finds itself in the crosshairs of a conflicted Heartland International Film Festival audience.
+I always sort of feel sorry for a film like Adam Elliott's Memoir of a Snail that finds itself in the crosshairs of a conflicted Heartland International Film Festival audience.
 Rest assured that this year-topping animated feature is most appropriate for Heartland, however, Heartland does possess a number of old-fashioned Heartland purists for whom anything outside the realm of something like feel-good Air Buddies flicks or faith-based drivel is a step too far in the cinematic journey.

 Fortunately, things they are a changing and more and more of the Heartland filmography is filled up with adventurous, risk-taking films like this masterfully melancholy endeavor about a lonely girl and her embrace of snails.
 Elliott, for those unaware, picked up the 2004 Academy Award for Best Animated Short for Harvie Krumpet and has become beloved for his remarkable visual style and attention to character development.